endurtech/css-ready-classes-gravity-forms/readme.txt

 * Add more than one Ready Class.
 * Double click any CSS Ready Class to add it and auto-close the popup.
 * Hover over any CSS Ready Class to obtain a description of the class.
+* Hides ALL Gravity Forms backend tooltips when managing your forms (as of v2.5).

 == Installation ==